The Wedding at Cana by Veronese: Meaning, Figures and Louvre Guide

 After you are finished taking in the scene, look around the room to see some other Venetian masters in the Louvre for a richer, more refined perspective of the style and time period.

-If you explore the Louvre Musuem at night, this room will be much emptier, allowing better viewing of this grand painting!
+If you explore the Louvre Museum at night, this room will be much emptier, allowing better viewing of this grand painting!

 Plan Your Visit to Step Inside this historical moment at the Louvre!